thefallen27/langtons_ant/README.md

 software, emulators, and popular games including many Humble Bundle games which, not promoted, I donwload a lot of games from.

+I redid the program in Odin, a general-purpose programming language with distinct typing built for high performance, modern systems and data-oriented programming.
+Odin is the C alternative for the Joy of Programming and it is used in multiple games nowadays.
+As part of me learning this programming language, I redid it using this language to see how I fare.
+I faced a lot of issues, and the way to overcome those was through a lot of reading of the documentation.
+Sadly, there aren't a lot of resources available online, so the documentation was the only option.

 ## The story behind...
 Langton's ant is a two-dimensional Turing machine with a very simple set of rules but complex emergent behaviour.
 It was invented by Chris Langton in 1986 and runs on a square lattice of black and white